Kvilt1/sdawdj/fixed_solutions_final.md

 - **Boltzmann's Constant**: A fundamental constant that relates temperature to energy.

 #### Formulas Used
-The average kinetic energy $\langle E_k \rangle $of a particle in a plasma is given by:
+The average kinetic energy$\langle E_k \rangle $of a particle in a plasma is given by:

 $$
 \langle E_k \rangle = \frac{3}{2} k_B T